Garvitjainbanzal/Terraform_Script_Costwise_Task/README.md

 Remember to replace the AMI_ID, Security Group Id, etc. with your respective ones to run it succesfully.
-After this execute the following commands :
+After this execute the following commands:

  	$ terraform init
 	$ terraform fmt
 	$ terraform validate
 	$ terraform plan
 	$ terraform apply -auto-approve

 This will complete the task successfully.